StephanieGuimaraes/Fotoblog/README.md

 # Fotoblog
-Website for presenting images and photos
+Website for presenting images and photos for users.